coderefinery/2023-03-21-workshop/content/questions/day4.md

 - Understanding what they meant and why they did certain steps in the analysis - this was mostly about the code.
 - The student took a long time to hand over every script because she had to "clean them up" before sending them to me.
 - share experience in a constructive manner
-- I tried to reuse a python package from 10 years ago, it took almost one day to find the right versions of the packages so that the main example worked
+- I tried to reuse a Python package from 10 years ago, it took almost one day to find the right versions of the packages so that the main example worked
 - I had code from a supervisor, it was commented well but they didn't want to explain anything about it.
 If I asked what is this parameter x that you named in this way they would say shortly 'yea just the parameter x'... well that didn't explain it to me.
 Still I'm getting questions from them how is this parameter x managed in the code, did you do some quality check for it?
 But to this day I didn't get explanation what is it so no, I didn't get that QC done on that part...
 Also the same supervisor wanted me to develop the code further, but at the same time they would want me to not alter the original code ???
 - Knowing where to start trying running the code.
 - Next to impossible :(
 - Missing the proper small tests to cover some basic functions.
 Hard to run whole program at the beginning
 - The main problem for me was to understand where the output data were saved and changed the path directory of them.
 I do believe is what you said.
 The problem is the less communication between people and not coding.
 Without any information about what the data is about, how the person before us or even when we did the work few years ago, it is important to be provided with information.
-- very difficult code to read, I had to test every line seperatly to see what it does.
+- very difficult code to read, I had to test every line separately to see what it does.
 Took forever and found lots of bugs.

 ### Questions (continued)